 The food isn’t awful.
 It has no doubt survived enough focus-group tasting sessions to make sure of that.
 I just wonder whether ‘eating experience’ is top priority amongst whatever boxes are there to be ticked at these events.
 Because it perturbs me slightly that my ‘Beanie Burger’ is alternatively available in pitta and wrap form.

 Which in turn makes me wonder if its most important property is not taste, but a texture pliant enough to bend to these varying demands.
-I imagine (quite erroneously I expect, but the mind goes where it will) a workstation covered with huge sheets of ‘beanie’, like 12mm carpet underlay, ready to be cut according to order.
+I imagine (quite erroneously I expect, but the mind goes where it will) a workstation covered with huge sheets of ‘beanie’, like 12mm carpet underlay and about as lively, ready to be cut according to order.

 My chosen incarnation arrives.
 I’ve never understood the logic of serving a burger in a crusty bun.
 You have to bite down so hard to get through the bread that the burger just squirts out the side.
 Otherwise, all the advertised ingredients appear to be present – although the menu’s promise of ‘pulsating’ lentils takes some justifying (unless it’s a hilarious pun).
 In my mouth it feels flat and sticky.
 The taste is generic overseasoned fast-food heat.
 If that’s what you want, woo-hoo.